The bet365 Early Payout Offer is a brilliant way of making money without drawing too much attention to your account.

 Place £95.82 on Wolfsburg @ 1.20 = Potential profit of £19.16

 The back odds will get shorter as the end of the match draws nearer, so you’ll need to place your back bet pretty swiftly.

 Congratulations!
-The outcomes at the bottom of the calculator above confirm that you’ll now make a guaranteed profit of £16.24, no matter what happens!
+The outcomes at the bottom of the calculator above confirm that you’ll now make a fixed profit of £16.24, no matter the final result!

 One of the best things about 2UP offers is that they don’t require a huge bankroll.

-Looking at the example above, you needed just £50.00 for the stake at Bet365 and £65.42 to cover the liability at Betfair.
+Looking at the example above, you needed just £50 for the stake at bet365 and £65.42 to cover the liability at Betfair.
 You didn’t need any extra funds for the additional back bet.

 £65.42 at Betfair